laelabaugh/olist-ecommerce-revenue-analysis/README.md

 ## Project Background and Overview

-Olist is Brazil's largest department store marketplace, linking small businesses to major e-commerce channels.
-Since 2015, the platform has let merchants sell their products through the Olist Store and ship directly to customers using Olist's logistics partners.
+Olist is Brazil's largest department store marketplace, and links small businesses to major e-commerce channels.
+Since 2015, this platform has let merchants sell products through the Olist Store and ship directly to customers using Olist's logistics partners.

 This analysis examines 96,518 orders placed between September 2016 and August 2018.
 The dataset spans R$21.5 million in revenue across 17 product categories and 16 Brazilian states.
-It provides a detailed look at customer behavior, seller performance, product trends, and logistics.
+It provides a comprehensive look at customer behavior, seller performance, product trends, and logistics.

 *This project was conducted in November 2025 and later uploaded to GitHub in December 2025.*

 **Key business questions addressed:**

-- **Sales Performance:** How has revenue and order volume changed over time?
+- **Sales:** How has revenue and order volume changed over time?
 What seasonal patterns show up in the data?
-- **Regional Analysis:** What states bring in the most revenue?
+- **Region:** What states bring in the most revenue?
 How does delivery vary by region?
 - **Product Strategy:** Which product categories perform the best?
 What are the pricing patterns?
 - **Customer Satisfaction:** What factors influence customer review scores?
 How does delivery performance impact satisfaction?
 - **Payment Behavior:** How do Brazilian consumers prefer to pay?
 What is installment use pattern?